CynthiaObias/html-test/README.md

-This a learning tutorial test
-to learn pull request
+This is a learning tutorial test to learn pull request from git hub